Talisa Technologies

 How the Note 17 Fits Alongside Xiaomi's Other 2026 Phones

 If you have been following our coverage of Xiaomi's flagship line, you will know the brand has been busy this year.
-We reviewed the Xiaomi 17 Ultra and its Leica tuned camera system, as well as the more affordable Xiaomi 17T Pro, which already brings a 7,000mAh battery to the table.
-The Redmi Note 17 series slots in below both of these as the true budget friendly option, but it is clearly borrowing some of that same battery first philosophy.
+We reviewed the Xiaomi 17 Ultra and its Leica tuned camera system, as well as the more affordable Xiaomi 17T Pro, which already brings a 7,000mAh battery to the table [link to your 17T Pro review page here, I was not able to confirm its exact URL].
+The Redmi Note 17 series slots in below both of these as the true budget friendly option, but it clearly borrows some of that same battery first philosophy.

 What This Could Mean for Kenyan Buyers